-About 18 months ago we answered a reader’s plea for advice about her open relationship (on our dearly departed blog, DailyBedpost).
+About 18 months ago we answered a reader’s plea for advice about her open relationship.
 And then just this week we heard from the reader’s boyfriend, Zac, who told us that the advice totally worked!
 We’re suckers for a success story, especially when it’s one of our own, so we thought we’d reprint the various elements of the story here.
 By the way, he didn’t admit it at the time (even to us), but the Zac we responded to in the abridged comments section below is indeed the mysterious jealous boyfriend in question.
 Tune in again on Friday for our Q&A with Zac about how he was able to transcend his jealousy issues and make their open relationship work.

 Dear Em and Lo,

 My boyfriend and I are in a committed and loving relationship, and have been for about a year and a half.
 We have been together and in love since the night we met, and the very next day we moved in together.
 He has the kindest heart, the most beautiful and creative soul, the most brilliant mind, and he is the most gorgeous Herculean piece of ass to have ever walked this earth.
 We have never had a fight or raised our voices at each other, though this issue I am about to tell you about has brought many tears.

 We are and always have been open to inviting girls into our bedroom, however my boyfriend has had a nagging worry that seems only to be getting stronger.
 He feels that because I am bisexual, there is “a special set of feelings and attractions reserved for someone of the same sex,” that he “will never have access to or be the recipient of.”
 He feels that while I “have the capacity to be ALL and fulfill all” for him, that he “simply can not do the same for me in return.”